 Here are some products to consider to help you:

-- SubstationPaperie egg carton stamps and labels (shown above)
+- SubstationPaperie egg carton stamps and labels (similar to above)

 - Brown blank egg cartons — it’s always best to use brand new cartons for each sale, but I do reuse most of my lightly used cartons over and over again.